-I am thankful to the Forest Carbon Partnership Facility (FCPF)-World Bank for providing the readiness grant to Pakistan that has supported Pakistan in fulfilling the key requirements of the UNFCCC-Warsaw Framework on REDD+.
+I am thankful to the Forest Carbon Partnership Facility (FCPF)-World Bank for providing the readiness support to Pakistan for fulfilling the key requirements of the UNFCCC-Warsaw Framework on REDD+ which includes National REDD+ Strategy, National Forest Monitoring System, Forests Reference Emission Levels and Safeguards Information System.

-Lastly, I congratulate the National REDD+ team of Ministry of Climate Change for achieving this milestone and would like to invite donors, development partners, private sector and other relevant stakeholders to support in the implementation of this national strategy.
+At the end, I urge the donors, development partners, private sector, and other relevant stakeholders to come forward to support the implementation of this critically important national strategy.